ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

     ```
     -  Output: Apart from the outputs in method 1, additional `pvalues.csv` and `significant_means.csv` files are generated with the values for the significant interactions.
 In this last file, ligand–receptor pairs are ranked on the basis of their total number of significant P values across the cell populations.

-- METHOD 3 **degs_analysis** (>= v3): This method is proposed as an alternative to the statistical inference approach.
-This approach allows the user to design more complex comparisons to retrieve interactions specific to a cell type of interest.
-This is particularly relevant when your research question goes beyond comparing "one" cell type vs "the rest".
-Examples of alternative contrasts are hierarchical comparisons (e.g. you are interested in a specific lineage, such epithelial cells, and wish to identify the genes changing their expression within this lineage) or comparing disease vs control (e.g. you wish to identify upregulated genes in disease T cells by comparing them against control T cells).
-For this CellphoneDB method (`method degs_analysis`), the user provides an input file (`test_DEGs.txt` in the command below) indicating which genes are relevant for a cell type (for example, marker genes or significantly upregulated genes resulting from a differential expression analysis (DEG)).
-CellphoneDB will select interactions where:
+#### Cell subsampling for accelerating analyses (Optional METHOD 2)
+Sc-RNA-seq datasets are growing in size exponentially as technological developments and protocol improvements enable the sequencing of more and more cells.
+Large-scale datasets can profile hundreds of thousands cells, which presents a challenge for the existing analysis methods in terms of both memory usage and runtime.
+In order to improve the speed and efficiency of our protocol and facilitate its broad accessibility, we integrated subsampling as described in Hie *et al.* 2019 (PMID: 31176620).
+This "geometric sketching" approach aims to maintain the transcriptomic heterogeneity within a dataset with a smaller subset of cells.
+The subsampling step is optional, enabling users to perform the analysis either on all cells, or with other subsampling methods of their choice.

+Alternatively, the user can downsample the number of cells using their preferred method.
+We recommend the users use downsample their dataset to even out the contribution of each cell type (i.e. the number of cells in each cell type).
+This will ensure that the null distribution is representing all the cell types evenly (i.e. not biased towards cell types with larger numbers of cells).

+## METHOD 3.
+Retrieval of differentially expressed interactions

+With this `degs_analysis` method introduced in version 3 the user can retrieve interactions where all their gene participants are expressed (in the corresponding cell type pair) and at least one gene participant is differentially expressed (list provided by the user).
+More specifically, this method will retrieve as **relevant** those interactions meeting both of these criteria:
-   1) all the genes in the interaction are expressed in the corresponding cell type by more than 10% of cells (`threshold = 0.1`) and
+   1. all the genes in the interaction are expressed in the corresponding cell type by more than 10% of cells (`threshold = 0.1`)
-   2) at least one gene-cell type pair is in the provided `DEG.tsv` file.
+   2. at least one gene-cell type pair is in the provided `DEG.tsv` file.

-   The user can identify marker genes or DEGs using their preferred tool (we provide [notebooks](https://github.com/ventolab/CellphoneDB/tree/master/notebooks) for both Seurat and Scanpy users) and input the information to CellphoneDB via a [text file](https://github.com/ventolab/CellphoneDB/blob/master/README.md#preparing-your-degs-file-optional-if-method-degs_analysis).
+The relevant/selected interactions will be labelled as 1 in the `relevant_interactions.txt` file and will get a mean assigned in the "significant_means.csv" file.

    - Example command:
    ```shell
    from cellphonedb.src.core.methods import cpdb_degs_analysis_method